Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Aerocapture Dynamics Analysis Using Taylor Series

-\cref{fig:hocgt_directions} also demonstrates that the dominant mode of the higher-order dynamics switches throughout flight.
-The maximum eigenvalue of the third-order HOCGTs and sCGTs changes at approximately 200 and 400 seconds, which causes the noticeable discontinuity in the eigenvector direction for $V$ and $\ln(\rho)$.
-The two largest eigenvalues, denoted as $\lambda_1$ and $\lambda_2$, found from SS-HOPM for the third-order HOCGTs or augmented HOCGTs are shown in \cref{fig:eval_diff}.
-The ordering of which eigenvalue is dominant is seen to switch through time between $\lambda_1$ and $\lambda_2$.
+\cref{fig:hocgt_directions} also demonstrates that the dominant eigenpair for the higher-order dynamics switches throughout flight.
+The maximum eigenpair of the third-order HOCGTs and sCGTs changes at approximately 200 and 400 seconds, which causes the noticeable discontinuity in the eigenvector direction for $V$ and $\ln(\rho)$.
+The two largest eigenvalues, denoted $\lambda_1$ and $\lambda_2$, found from SS-HOPM for the third-order HOCGTs or augmented HOCGTs are shown in \cref{fig:eval_diff}.
+The relative magnitude of eigenvalues $\lambda_1$ and $\lambda_2$ switch throughout time.
 This indicates that the dominant mode of the nonlinear dynamics switches during maximum dynamic pressure, where the aerodynamic accelerations exceed the gravitational accelerations (as shown in \cref{fig:dynamic_pressure}), as gravitational accelerations become less significant and atmospheric accelerations dominate the dynamics.
+While the results on the interval $(t_{k+1}, t_k)$ are only presented for the baseline scenario, the conclusions are similar for the high velocity scenario.